Bachelor of Arts — Program Overview

 The art major includes studio activity and production in painting, sculpture, ceramics, drawings and crafts.

-The studio experience is based on a sequence of six courses, during which the student progresses from an elemental stage of artistic thinking and forming to one where they are comprehending the current aesthetic issues in the visual arts.
+The studio experience is based on a sequence of six courses, during which you'll progress from an elemental stage of artistic thinking and forming to comprehending the current aesthetic issues in the visual arts.

 Additional Program Requirements